-The Owner/operator shall be required to immediately cease operations for the duration of any Emergency.
-Emergency shall mean a proven condition or situation caused by the WTG that presents an imminent physical threat of danger to life or significant threat to property.
-A WTG that is found to present an imminent physical threat of danger to life or significant threat of damage to property shall be immediately shut down and repaired or otherwise made safe and certified so by a professional engineer in good standing prior to resumption of operation.
+The Owner/operator shall be required to immediately cease operations for the duration of any emergency.
+Emergency shall mean a proven condition or situation caused by the WEF that presents an imminent physical threat of danger to life or significant threat to property.
+A WEF that is found to present an imminent physical threat of danger to life or significant threat of damage to property shall be immediately shut down and repaired or otherwise made safe and certified so by a professional engineer in good standing prior to resumption of operation.
 The Town shall have the right to access all Wind Turbines to verify conditions and/or repair progress with reasonable notice to the Wind Turbine owner/operator.
-Within 24 hours of an occurrence of a tower collapse, turbine failure, property damage or contamination, fires, thrown blade or hub, collector or feeder line failure, injured Wind Turbine worker or private person, the Owner/operator shall notify the Town of the occurrence and proposed remedial action.
+Within 24 hours of an occurrence of a tower collapse, turbine failure, property damage or contamination, fires, thrown blade or hub, severely injured Wind Turbine worker or private person as a result specific to being a WEF site, the Owner/operator shall notify the Town of the occurrence and proposed remedial action.
+For this section calling 911 is considered notifying the town.